mozilla-releng/balrog/docs/source/database.rst

 How are requests match to a rule?
 *********************************

-The incoming request parts match up directly to incoming URL parts.
+Most of the Matchable database fields are present as distinct parts of the update URL.
 For example, most update requests will send a URL in the following format

 ::

     /update/6/<product>/<version>/<buildID>/<buildTarget>/<locale>/<channel>/<osVersion>/<systemCapabilities>/<distribution>/<distVersion>/update.xml?force=1

+There are a few special cases to consider:

+-   systemCapabilities contains comma separated data and breaks down into multple database columns (instructionSet, memory)

+-   headerArchitecture is extracted from the User-Agent header

 The following logic is used to figure out which rule a request matches, and how to respond:

 -   Retrieve all rules where product, buildTarget, distribution, and distVersion are (each) unspecified, or match the request with a simple string match.

--   Discard any rules where the rule specifies a channel, version, buildID, osVersion, systemCapabilities, and/or locale, and that doesn't match the request.
+-   Discard any rules where the rule specifies a channel, version, buildID, osVersion, any part of systemCapabilities, and/or locale, and that doesn't match the request.
 The method for each match is described in the table above.

     -   The channel has special handling to try "falling back" to a simpler channel, for example a request with release-cck-foo will also consider rules for 'release'.
 This only applies to channels containing '-cck-'.